student-capstone-projects/culture-care/README.md

 * Feedback/rating systems.
 Provide an ability for both Clients and Provider to feedback and establish a reputation.

+* Bidding System.
+Clients could post their requirements and providers could bid on the job.

 * Calendar Integration.
 Provide the ability to add booking to the clients and provider personal calendar.